 It may be contended that SS2L events, which are obviously more copious, render the SS3L events redundant.
-However, it should be borne in mind that the point under investigation here is the discernability of a sneutrino dark matter scenario.
-Since this scenario in its common form is all but ruled out, its feasibility is a rather striking phenomenon which has wide implication from the general angle of dark matter physics.
-The SS3L signal emphasized here is an affirmation that this new scenario is testable at the LHC.
+However, it should be borne in mind that the point under investigation here is the discernibility of a sneutrino dark matter scenario.
+Since this scenario in its common form is all but ruled out, its observation is a rather striking phenomenon which has wide implication in dark matter physics.
+The predicted SS3L signal makes this new scenario testable at the LHC.

-The other remarkable feature of this scenario is demonstrated in Table III, where we present the rates for zero-lepton events (with MET) for BP A. The numbers of events, corresponding to both the $\tilde{t}_1 \tilde{t}_1^*$ and $\tilde{g} \tilde{g}$ channels, are compared with the corresponding case with $\chi_1^0$-LSP, where the charged leptons qas well as sneutrinos are decoupled.
-It is clear from the table that the number of hadronic events becomes less than half in the situation with a sneutrino LSP, and thus the search limit based on such events are reduced in this case.
+Another new feature of this scenario is demonstrated in Table III, where we present the rates for zero-lepton events (with MET) for BP A. The numbers of events, corresponding to both the $\tilde{t}_1 \tilde{t}_1^*$ and $\tilde{g} \tilde{g}$ channels, are compared with the corresponding case with $\chi_1^0$-LSP, where the charged leptons as well as sneutrinos are decoupled.
+It is clear from the table that the number of hadronic events becomes less than half in the situation with a sneutrino LSP, and thus the search limit based on such events are lowered in this case.

-Although the above discussion focuses on a sneutrino LSP scenario, the same conclusion also holds when there is a lighter axino or a gravitino.
-The sneutrino decays invisibly in that case, and all the results presented above are equally valid.
-Thus SS3L constitutes the most distinct signal of the axino/gravitino LSP, sneutrino NLSP scenario.